Aegisub/aegisite/source/docs/3.2/Options.html.md

 [[img/preferences-general.png]]{: class="center"}
 **Auto Check for Updates**
 : If enabled, Aegisub will periodically check whether there is a newer version available, and alert you if there is.
-Requires a working connection to the internet.
+Requires a working connection to the internet, naturally.

 **Show main toolbar**
 : If disabled, Aegisub's main toolbar is hidden.

+**Save UI state in subtitles files**
+: By default, Aegisub saves things like the current scroll position of the subtitles grid and active row number in the subtitles file so that it can be automatically restored when you reopen the file.
+However, if you're using source control for your subtitle files you may want to disable this to reduce the noise in the changes.

 **Toolbar icon size**
 : The size of icons to use in all of the toolbars in Aegisub.
 Currently the